gcrois/gcrois.github.io/_posts/2021-10-26-K0001-platonic-typing.md

 thumb: /files/src/K0001/types_all.dot.webp
 ---

-buckle up! we're about to dive into the world of math, programming, and language. particularly, how they interact and how they can be used in Kata via Idea Based Programming (aka Platonic Typing). i'm going to also explain some other type systems, and some issues that arise when using them.
+buckle up! we're about to dive into the world of math, programming, and language. particularly, how they interact and how they can be used in Kata via Platonic Typing. i'm going to also explain some other type systems, and some issues that arise when using them.

 <!--more-->